pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/collaboration/auditing.md

 ---

 {{< notes type="info" >}}
-Audit Logs are only available with Pulumi Enterprise Edition.
+Audit Logs are only available in Pulumi Enterprise.
 {{< /notes >}}

 ## Overview